10 Things All Great Golfers DON'T Do

 4. Worry about three-putting

-There's no fear when the first putt is struck - it's going to scare the hole.
-The handicap golfers' worry around the return putt often means they don't properly release the club head, and they come up short.
+There's generally no fear when the first putt is struck - it's likely going to scare the hole.
+But the handicap golfers' worry around the return putt often means they don't properly release the clubhead, and they come up short.

-Pros do this with a strong mind but also lots of practice.
+Pros do this with a strong mind, but they also spend a lot of time practising and honing their craft.
 You'll always spot them working on putting drills and their putting technique in general to ensure better results.

 5. Give up